osposweb/osposweb.github.io/DOCS-USERS-for-OSPOS-Printing.md

 For the Zebra its recommended also search at https://www.peninsula-group.com/mac-thermal-printer-driver/ the CUPS interface for Unixes comes with basic enough support that works as its.

+## Barcode Printing

+This feature don't need special settings, of course a printer must be corrrectly configured, continue reading for that.
+For how to print after, refers to the [DOCS USERS Getting Started: Inventory](DOCS-USERS-Getting-Started-usage#3-inventory) wiki page section.

 # How to printing

 Either for normal printing or for devices/receipt printing, first need OS configuration/installation printer, then browser configuration and lasted go to **Office->StoreConfig->Receipt**, here the most important settings are *Format* and *Font size*.